 Milwaukee looks to end streak vs Oakland

-BOTTOM LINE: Oakland looks to extend Milwaukee’s conference losing streak to five games.
+BOTTOM LINE: Oakland looks to extend Milwaukee’s conference losing streak to six games.
 Milwaukee’s last Horizon win came against the IUPUI Jaguars 83-76 on Jan.
-30. Oakland won 86-81 at Robert Morris in its last outing.
+30. Oakland beat Milwaukee by four in its last outing.

-SUPER SENIORS: Milwaukee’s DeAndre Gholston, Te’Jon Lucas and Josh Thomas have combined to account for 55 percent of the team’s scoring this season, including 61 percent of all Panthers points over the last five games.
+BIG MEN ON CAMPUS: Milwaukee’s Te’Jon Lucas has averaged 13.9 points, 4.8 rebounds and 5.4 assists while DeAndre Gholston has put up 16.3 points and 5.2 rebounds.
+For the Golden Grizzlies, Jalen Moore has averaged 18 points and 8.2 assists while Daniel Oladapo has put up 12.4 points and 8.7 rebounds.

-KEY CONTRIBUTOR: Jalen Moore has been directly responsible for 43 percent of all Oakland field goals over the last five games.
-The junior guard has 18 field goals and 39 assists in those games.
+OFFENSIVE THREAT: Moore has either made or assisted on 45 percent of all Oakland field goals over the last five games.
+Moore has 19 field goals and 44 assists in those games.

-STREAK STATS: Milwaukee has scored 71 points per game and allowed 82 over its four-game home losing streak.
+COLD SPELL: Milwaukee has scored 73 points per game and allowed 82.6 over its five-game home losing streak.

-DID YOU KNOW: Milwaukee has committed a turnover on just 16.1 percent of its possessions this season, which is the second-lowest rate among all Horizon teams.
-The Panthers have turned the ball over only 11.4 times per game this season.
+DID YOU KNOW: Milwaukee has committed a turnover on just 15.9 percent of its possessions this season, which is the second-best percentage among all Horizon teams.
+The Panthers have turned the ball over only 11.3 times per game this season.

 For more AP college basketball coverage: https://apnews.com/Collegebasketball and http://twitter.com/AP_Top25